Thank You Letters

 The interview thank you letter template can be handy too.

 Check the spelling and grammar of your thank you letters.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your thank you letters, send them to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your thank you letters, send them to a professional for assistance.

 Remember that your CV/resume must be targeted, scannable and generate hits.
 If you have difficulty with your CV writing or resume writing instead of staring at a blank piece of paper, use CV samples, CV templates, resume samples and resume templates or: